Permits for special events, block parties, filming and more

 Step Two – Complete & return your application with fees

-Special Event applications, along with the non-refundable application fee, should be submitted 30-90 days before your event.
+Special Event applications, along with the non-refundable application fee and security deposit, should be submitted 30-90 days before your event.
 This timeframe allows the Permit Staff to receive all the necessary City of Ventura department approvals associated with the planning and execution of the event.
 Applications received one week prior to an event are subject to additional charges.

 Applications for a Block Party, along with the non-refundable application fee, must be submitted no less than (15) business days from the date of your event.
 A petition page with at least 3/4 signatures of the owners/residents authorizing their consent in writing is also required when submitting the application.
 Additional conditions for conducting a Block Party are outlined within the application.